 Maria Blanco, national counsel for MALDEF, said Davis` decision "shocked" her.
-Said
+Said Blanco,

 Blanco has asked an excellent question.

 The right thing would be to come into the U.S. legally.

 What Cedillo and MALDEF want is for people who have probably committed a minimum of three felonies to be rewarded with driver`s licenses:

 Felony #2: purchasing fraudulent documents to secure employment;